glacials/friendly_uuid/README.md

 lightweight and specific to models with UUID primary keys.

 This project is dual-licensed under [Creative Commons BY-NC-SA 4.0][2] and [Licenseland][3].
-You can choose which to use; in general hobbyists will use Creative Commons and commercial users use a paid license through Licenseland.
+You can choose which to use; in general hobbyists can use Creative Commons for free and commercial users use a paid license through Licenseland.
 If you are in education, climate change, or humanitarian efforts feel free to email me and I will waive the Licenseland fee.